0xD185/SybilDAO/README.md

 This frontend web page uses a number of anti-fraud protections to prevent sybil attacks and bot authentications.
 These include the following:-

-- IP Restrictions - 1 auth/day/IP
+- Cloudflare BOT protection
 - VPN/ToR/Botnet blacklists
-- Cloudflare DDoS protection
-- Client side frontend checks
+- Client side analysis
-- Machine learning risk analysis
-- Custom Captcha
 - Transactional cost + gas fee
+- IP Restrictions
+- hCaptcha integration
+- ML Risk Analysis (TBC)

 Once the captcha has been completed the frontend provides a one time authorization code to the clients web browser.
 This authorization code is part of a zero knowledge proof within our smart contract